Published by Angie. Last Updated on February 7, 2023.

 La Casa Narcisi is a beautiful winery in Gibsonia that's more than just a tasting room.

-It's more like an estate, complete with a restaurant, outdoor seating area, picnic pavilion, and stages for concerts.
+It's more like an estate, complete with a restaurant, outdoor seating area, and stages for concerts.
 In our opinion, there isn't much better than sitting on the patio on a warm summer night, listening to live music with a bottle of wine and a classic Italian meal.

 We have been to La Casa Narcisi several times, but until recently it was just to taste wines and buy bottles.
 On our last visit, we decided it would be a great idea to venture out for dinner on a night when they had live music.